Introduction to Bot Framework Composer

 - Import and export dialog assets to share with other developers.

-- Package manager provides a range of reusable conversational assets and code built by Microsoft and third parties that quickly add pre-built functionality to your project.
+- Package manager provides a range of reusable conversational assets and code built by Microsoft and third parties.
+These assets can quickly add functionality to your project.

 - Make any Bot available as a Skill for other Bots to call.